tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 - Update note on the recommended column with text in {{rec-note}}.

+# TLS SignatureScheme registry

+IANA is requested to add a reference to this document under the reference heading.

 # Adding "Comment" Column

 IANA is requested to add a "Comment" column to the following registries: